 If you own property in a dryer region of Texas, here are tips for identifying and preventing dry weather foundation problems from getting worse.

-Multi-family Apartments and Condos
+Multi-Family Apartments and Condos

 The first step to protecting your residents and property value is to adjust your irrigation systems to a summer setting.
 Ideally, you should keep the moisture level of the soil around your property at a consistent level year-round.
 The amount of watering necessary will be unique to your property and can be determined by using a soil moisture meter.
 If you don’t have automated sprinklers, work with residents and your property managers to educate them on how frequently the surrounding landscape should be watered.